-Mr. Migenis has vast experience in the litigation of complex and high profile land use cases.
+Luis has vast experience in the litigation of complex and high-profile land use cases.
 He has represented a diverse array of clients in these matters, including multi-national and national retailers, shopping center developers, residential and mixed-use project developers, as well as real estate companies and engineering firms.
-In addition to his expertise as an attorney in this field, Mr. Migenis has been an environmental, land use and natural resources consultant for the past 25 years.
+In addition to his expertise as an attorney in this field, Luis has been an environmental, land use and natural resources consultant for the past 25 years.
 In such capacity, he has been intensely involved with the scientific, technical and permitting aspects of real estate development for both public and private projects.
 Thus, he is particularly adept at creating resourceful case management and litigation strategies utilizing a multidisciplinary approach.

 • Puerto Rico Bar Association